 - Psychiatric Mental Health Nurse Practitioner (PMHNP)

-Advanced DNP core: the capstone experience
+Advanced DNP core: the final project

-In the final two quarters of the curriculum, two courses are focused on the DNP capstone project.
+In the final two quarters of the curriculum, two courses are focused on the DNP final project.
 The first course is focused on planning practice inquiry and systems level change projects, and the second course is focused on implementation of the project in a clinical setting.

 The combination of the project implementation course with the clinical immersion course in the final quarter is intended to provide an opportunity for synthesis of advanced practice, practice inquiry, and leadership and also to serve as a transition to advanced practice as a DNP-prepared practitioner.